cyverse-archive/Conrad/README.markdown

     http://localhost:3000/secured/genome-reference
 ```

+When modifying a genome reference, the user and when it was modified will be updated.

 **NOTE:** If you want to only change one of the parameters, you will still need to pass all three params.
 Just pass the current value of the field that remains the same.

 #### Creating a New Genome Reference

-The endpoint that creates a new genome reference is: PUT **/genome-reference**.
+Endpoint: PUT **/genome-reference**.

 You will need to form a JSON body with two parameters and pass it in with the request.